SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/8-query-engine.md

 	mvn javadoc:javadoc
 	mvn javadoc:test-javadoc
 	</pre>
-This will generate javadoc documentation for both the main code and the testing code.
+This will generate javadoc documentation for both the main code and the testing code in <code>seqware-queryengine/target/site/apidocs/index.html</code> and <code>seqware-queryengine/target/site/testapidocs/index.html</code> respectively.

 ## Loading Data

 We currently load data via our command-line programs.
 In order to do this, you will want to go to the root directory and compile a full version of our jar with dependencies included.
 You will probably wish to skip the tests for our other components.
 This should look something like:
 <pre title="Title of the snippet">
   <kbd>cd ...</kbd>
-  <kbd>mvn install -Dmaven.test.skip=true</kbd>
+  <kbd>mvn clean install -Dmaven.test.skip=true</kbd>
   <kbd>cd seqware-distribution/target</kbd>
 </pre>